Northrop Grumman: Products

+The company's defense systems division (19% of 2024 revenues) designs the modernization of the intercontinental ballistic missile system including the LGM-35 Sentinel, the Integrated Air and Missile Defense Battle Command System, Vinnell training, and the M1156 precision guidance kit.

+The company's mission systems division (25% of 2024 revenues) creates military radar, sensors, and related products, including C4I radar systems for air defense, Airspace Management radar systems such as AWACS, Multi-Platform Radar Technology Insertion Program, night vision goggles, Airport Movement Area Safety System, and battlefield surveillance systems like the Airborne Reconnaissance Low (ARL).
+Tactical aircraft sensors include the AN/APG-68 radar, the AN/APG-80 active electronically scanned array radar, and the AN/APG-83 AESA radar for the F-16 Fighting Falcon, the AN/APG-77 AESA radar for the F-22 Raptor, the AN/APG-81 AESA radar for the F-35 Lightning II, and the AN/AAQ-37 electro-optical Distributed Aperture System (DAS) for the F-35, and the APQ-164 Passive Electronically Scanned Array (PESA) radar for the B-1 Lancer.

+The company's space systems division (27% of 2024 revenues) develops Satcom communications satellites, Next-Generation Overhead Persistent Infrared satellites, the Cygnus uncrewed spacecraft, motors for the NASA Space Launch System, logistics support for the Lunar Gateway, Graphite-Epoxy Motor solid rocket boosters, and satellites for the Norwegian Space Agency.

+Northrop Grumman Computing Systems, Inc., provides computing services to businesses.

 History

 The assembly line for Northrop P-61 Black Widows at the Northrop plant in Hawthorne, California, in World War II.
 Center wings and fuselages take shape on the left, with more nearly finished airplanes on the right.

-Northrop Grumman can trace its lineage back to the beginning of the 20th century when the Grumman Corporation was founded on Long Island, New York.
-Here, Leroy R. Grumman established the Grumman Aircraft Engineering Corporation in December 1929.
-By 1939, the company has expanded and relocated to Bethpage, New York.
+Leroy R. Grumman established the Grumman Aircraft Engineering Corporation in December 1929 on Long Island, New York.
+By 1939, the company had expanded and relocated to Bethpage, New York.
 Among Grumman's well known naval aviation products was the F-14 Tomcat.
 During World War II the company built most US Navy aircraft, including the TBF Avenger, F4F Wildcat, and F6F Hellcat.
 After the war it branched out into making the first aluminum canoes using left-over materials no longer needed for aircraft.
 Later the firm created a myriad of products such as ballistic missiles, all-weather radars, the Apollo Lunar Module, land and sea-based fighter aircraft and Stealth bombers.